mathie/nanowrimo/_drafts/puppet.md

   used to manage a heterogeneous network of Solaris, Linux (RedHat, Debian and Scientific Linux), SGI and Mac OS X systems used by students, staff and researchers.
-Computing environments in Universities tend to be difficult to manage, due to rogue agents (students, including me having discovered tcpdump at one point) and the unique needs of researchers.
+Computing environments in Universities tend to be difficult to manage, due to rogue agents (students, including me, having discovered tcpdump at one point) and the unique needs of researchers.

 * CFEngine, developed by Mark Burgess.
 It came from a similar background; a physics graduate tasked with managing a bunch of servers and figuring there